samover/samover.github.io/_posts/2015-10-14-geekify-me.md

 `:geek == :nerd # => false`
 ----------------------------
 Just to clarify, in case you are unsure.
 The following graph proves that beyond any shadow of doubt (thanks to http://geektyrant.com/news/geek-vs-nerd-infographic).
+I have to admit that some cross-fertilization is possible.
+For example, I am a huge fan of *Battlestar Galactica*, *Star Wars* and basically anything Sci-fi related.
+Conversely, at the head of my list of preferred games it *Tetris*, so - arguably - I am not a gamer.

 ![geek vs nerd](../images/nerds-vs-geeks-cut.jpeg)